 Memory Foam Mattress

 Memory foam mattresses contour closely to your body.
 They keep your spine in neutral alignment and relieve pressure points for a more comfortable night’s rest.
 Finding the right firmness level suiting your body type and sleeping position is crucial to your comfort.
 Memory foam’s excellent contouring features are most suitable for supporting the natural curvature of your spine.

 The dense structure of memory foam offers superior motion isolation.
 A partner tossing and turning in bed won’t disturb your sleep.
 Sleep disruptions can intensify your back pain.

-Latex beds are made of all-natural latex or synthetic latex.
+Latex mattresses are made of all-natural latex or synthetic latex.
 We don’t recommend synthetic latex foam beds because they disintegrate faster.
 All-natural latex is made from the rubber tree sap using Dunlop or Talalay manufacturing processes.
 Dunlop latex is more springy, while Talalay latex is more bouncy.
 Both types of foams are available in different firmness options.

 If you’re looking for an organic bed for your back pain, medium-firm all-natural latex mattresses are your best bet.
 Latex beds are the most expensive of all mattress types.

 Innerspring mattresses contain a coil layer at the base topped by a thin comfort layer.
 The comfort layer contains cotton, wool, or foam.
 Most innerspring mattresses come with a plush quilted pillow top layer nowadays.
-Pillow top is an extra layer of padding sewn on top of the comfort layer for enhancing cushion.
+Pillow top is an extra layer of padding sewn on top of the comfort layer for enhancing the bed’s cushion.
 But these materials cannot conform to your body as closely as memory foam or latex.